MHAinsworth217/PasswordManager/README.md

 # PasswordManager
-*Todo:
+Todo:
-*Delete records
+- Delete records
-*Add GUI
+- Add GUI
-*Integrate databases so that you can add and remove users
+ -Integrate databases so that you can add and remove users